A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 ** ¼-1/2 tsp of Bladderwrack.
 This is the supplement I was referring to that I understand a lot of women have had a powerful response to!
 It has helped many women decrease their pain and help rid excess estrogen.
 It is a natural brown alga that has a unique phytonutrient not found on land!
 Check with your doctor first as it is also high in iodine.
 If we consume too much iodine containing foods and you have a thyroid concern or on thyroid medicine, there could be a major contraindication.
 We must be careful not to consume or take too much even without thyroid issues!
 It would be worth exploring with your doc, as it is a powerful anti-inflammatory, anti-tumor, antioxidant, aids in digestion and assists with pain!
 Usually, it can be found at natural food stores or online.
 Be picky and find quality.
 Typically, 1/4-1/2 tsp is all one would need in a day.

 You could also add oatmeal (no quick oats) and rice protein as a gentle additive to make your smoothie into a meal.
 Or do what I do, add a serving of chickpeas.
-These beans hide well in smoothies.
+These beans hide well in smoothies, promise.
 Check out NutriBiotic Organic Rice Protein and I would recommend organic steel cut or old-fashioned rolled oats.

 Snack on pumpkin seeds and Walnuts (excellent source of magnesium, zinc, healthy fats and much more!)